nickel110/libuvc_ros/README.md

-H.supportROS Driver for USB Video Class Cameras
+ROS Driver for USB Video Class Cameras
 ======================================

 `libuvc_camera` is a ROS driver that supports webcams and other UVC-standards-compliant video devices.